 Sumatran Sounds is the website for Dr Megan Collins.
-Contemporary Musicologist and practice based researcher, Megan is a music theorist, composer and radio documentary maker from Wellington, New Zealand.
+Contemporary Musicologist and practice-based researcher, Megan is a music theorist, composer and radio documentary maker from Wellington, New Zealand.
 Born and raised on the eastern coast of New Zealand, Megan was educated at Victoria University, Wellington and Institute Seni Indonesia (ISI) the Tertiary Arts Institute in West Sumatra, Indonesia.
 She speaks English and Indonesian and works predominantly in the domains of ethnomusicology, radio and cross-cultural composition.
 Megan performs regularly in New Zealand and Indonesia.
-Her current academic interests include hybridity in music, individual agency in culture and performing ethnography.
+Her current academic interests include local knowledge of disasters, individual agency in culture and performing ethnography.